mbrukman/a-conceptual-overview-of-asyncio/5-conclusions.md

 Multi-threading and asyncio are much more similar in where they're useful with Python; not at all for computationally-bound work.
 And very useful for I/O bound work.
 For applications that don't need to manage absolutely tons of distinct I/O connections, I think the choice between which to use is somewhat down to taste.

-Multi-threading maintains a distinct OS-managed thread for each chunk of work.
+Multi-threading maintains an OS-managed thread for each chunk of work.
 Whereas asyncio uses Tasks for each work-chunk and manages them via the event-loop's queue.
 I believe the marginal overhead of one more chunk of work is a fair bit lower for asyncio than threads, which can matter a lot for applications that need to manage many, many chunks of work.

 There are some other benefits associated with using asyncio.
 One is clearer visibility into when and where interleaving occurs.
 The code chunk between two awaits is certainly synchronous.
 Another is simpler debugging, since it's easier to attach and follow a trace and reason about code execution.
 With threading, the interleaving is more of a black-box.
 One benefit of multithreading is not really having to worry about greedy threads hogging execution, something that could happen with asyncio where a greedy coroutine never awaits and effectively stalls the event-loop.